Ed Bryant

 Edward Glenn Bryant (born September 7, 1948) is an American politician who is a former Republican member of the United States House of Representatives from Tennessee (1995–2003).
-From 1991–1993, he served as the United States Attorney for the Western District of Tennessee.
-On December 12, 2008, Bryant was sworn in as a United States magistrate judge for the Western District of Tennessee.
-He retired from this position on February 28, 2019.
+From 1991 to 1993, he served as the United States Attorney for the Western District of Tennessee.
+Bryant later served as a United States magistrate judge for the Western District of Tennessee from 2008 to 2019.

 Early life

 Ed Bryant was born and raised in Jackson, Tennessee.
 His mother was a registered nurse, while his father was an electrician.
 Bryant attended Tennessee Technological University for a year before transferring to the University of Mississippi, where he received both his B.A. in 1970 and J.D. in 1972.
 As a student, he was active in the Sigma Nu fraternity.
 Bryant was also selected to the national leadership organization of Omicron Delta Kappa.

 He received a commissioned as a 2nd Lieutenant in the United States Army through the Army Reserve Officers' Training Corps.
 Initially serving in the Military Intelligence Corps, Bryant was later selected to serve in the Judge Advocate General's Corps.
 During his time in the U.S. Army, he was assigned to the Ballistic Missile Defense System Command in Huntsville, Alabama, the 4th Infantry Division at Fort Carson in Colorado and taught constitutional law to cadets at the United States Military Academy at West Point.
 Bryant served another year in the Tennessee Army National Guard.

 Upon returning to Jackson, Tennessee, he joined the law firm of Waldrop & Hall and was later elected President of the Madison County Bar Association.